La Manzana from the Outside

 Today the pharmacy no longer exists, and the building has been transformed into a luxury hotel, the Gran Hotel Manzana Kempinski.
 And that’s where Teresita, now Teresa and with fifty-something years on her shoulders, returns, to uncover a crime she (sort of) witnessed in 1980, and whose memory has haunted her ever since.

-The idea that the building itself is alive appears several times in the story and is also based on my memories.
+The idea that the building itself is alive appears several times throughout the story.
+Though a metaphor, it is also based on my memories.

 Maybe I had an active imagination too.
 Often, while walking through the school corridors, I remember feeling a breath, a presence that did not belong to this world.
 Just like my character, I came to think that the place had a life of its own, a consciousness… and not exactly the best intentions in the world.